Occupational Therapy Assistant

 Associate of Applied Science Degree

-* For more information about our graduation rates, the median debt of students who complete the program and other important information, please visit www.national.edu/disclosures.
+* For more information about NAU graduation rates, the median debt of students who complete the program and other important information, please visit www.national.edu/disclosures.

 National American University has applied for accreditation and has been granted Developing Program Status by the Accreditation Council for Occupational Therapy Education (ACOTE).
 Contact information for ACOTE is listed below: